smoldata/smol.archive/README.md

 # Thingmonger

-:robot: A web application for :floppy_disk: archiving your :cloud: cloud-y bits.
+:v: A social network :floppy_disk: for archiving :cloud: your cloud-y bits :dog:

 ## Are you looking to try this out?